-Figure 16: Average Annual Purse Seine Catch of Yellowfin, Skipjack, and Bigeye in the Eastern Pacific Ocean, 1994-2014

-Source: Kurt Schaefer
+Figure 16: Average Annual Purse Seine Catch of Yellowfin, Skipjack, and Bigeye in the Eastern Pacific Ocean, 1994-2014 Source: Kurt Schaefer

-- There was recognition of the recent purse seine FAD activity off Peru (south of 10 degrees South), but that those FAD sets predominately catch skipjack and yellowfin and not bigeye tuna. - Acknowledgement of an increasing trend in EPO FAD sets since 2008, but the trend in skipjack catches do not follow a similar increase. - o A view was expressed that this indicates that some purse seine vessels must be targeting bigeye tuna to maximize catch production.
+- There was recognition of the recent purse seine FAD activity off Peru (south of 10 degrees South), but that those FAD sets predominately catch skipjack and yellowfin and not bigeye tuna. - Acknowledgement of an increasing trend in EPO FAD sets since 2008, but the trend in skipjack catches do not follow a similar increase. - It was suggested that this indicates that some purse seine vessels must be targeting bigeye tuna to maximize catch production.